Trump commutes sentence of ex-Detroit Mayor Kwame Kilpatrick

 The announcement Wednesday morning was part of a flurry of clemency action in the final hours of Trump’s White House term that benefited more than 140 people, including rap performers, ex-members of Congress and other allies of Trump and his family.

-A White House statement said that prominent members of the Detroit community had supported Kilpatrick’s commutation and it noted: “During his incarceration, Mr. Kilpatrick has taught public speaking classes and has led Bible Study groups with his fellow inmates.”
+A White House statement said that prominent members of the Detroit community had supported the former Democratic mayor’s commutation and it noted: “During his incarceration, Mr. Kilpatrick has taught public speaking classes and has led Bible Study groups with his fellow inmates.”

-Kilpatrick also had asked for Trump’s help to get out of prison.
+Kilpatrick, 50, also had asked for Trump’s help to get out of prison.

+U.S. Attorney Matthew Schneider, who has long argued that Kilpatrick should not be released early, blasted the commutation decision, the Detroit Free Press reported.
+The top federal prosecutor in Detroit said Kilpatrick’s original sentence “was very appropriately imposed.”

+“My position on the disgraced former mayor of Detroit has not changed.
+Kwame Kilpatrick has earned every day he served in federal prison for the horrible crimes he committed against the people of Detroit,” Schneider said.
+“He is a notorious and unrepentant criminal.”

-The former Democratic mayor was convicted in 2013 of racketeering conspiracy, fraud, extortion and tax crimes.
+Kilpatrick was convicted in 2013 of racketeering conspiracy, fraud, extortion and tax crimes.
 The government called it the “Kilpatrick enterprise,” a yearslong scheme to shake down contractors and reward allies.

 Kilpatrick’s lawyers had asked for a 15-year sentence.
 But U.S. District Judge Nancy Edmunds agreed with prosecutors and ordered an extraordinary 28-year term.